 Build a BI Roadmap

 Strategy for business intelligence starts with a plan.
-There are many phases to implement BI at any organization, so the project roadmap should contain the why what who when, and how the implementation is going to happen.
-No matter which project management approach you use( agile, waterfall, etc) it is a smart decision to communicate when milestones and tasks of the project are completed.
+Naturally, there are many phases to implement BI at any organization, so the project roadmap should contain the why what who when, and how the implementation is going to happen.
+No matter which project management approach you use( agile, waterfall, etc), it is actually a smart decision to communicate when milestones and tasks of the project are completed.

 A roadmap is the outlook of the milestones and deliverables in chronological order.
-The point is that it helps every employee to stay on the same page, be aware of what’s been done and what’s coming up, and enable them to adapt to changes.
+In fact, the point is that it helps every employee to stay on the same page, be aware of what’s been done and what’s coming up, and enable them to adapt to changes.

 Present BI to the stakeholders